AGkikakis/Place_Recognition/README.md

 been visited before).
 If the system identifies a loop closure, a match representing the same location from a previous visit should be returned.

-File **LoopDetector.h** contains the main functionality of the system.
+Folder **LoopDetection** contains the main functionality of the system.

 The software developed in this repository uses DBoW2 and DLoopDetector libraries that can be found at http://webdiis.unizar.es/~dorian/index.php?p=3 and is not included in this repository.